blox/blox/docs/deployment-ux.md

 2. Terminate after replace

-    If you're using this deployment method, then Blox will launch `MaxOver` tasks on as many instances, and only kill old tasks once the new task is confirmed to be running.
+    If you're using this deployment strategy, then Blox will launch `MaxOver` tasks on as many instances, and only kill old tasks once the new task is confirmed to be running.
 This will ensure that there's never less than one Task running at the same time on the